chriscarrollsmith/session-scribe-whisper-api/README.md

 ### To-do items

+- [x] I want to do some pseudocode and some refactoring to make this more maintainable
+- [x] Make sure old imports from config.py now point to constants.py or logger.py
+- [ ] Implement an outgoing API endpoint here to ping a Vercel webhook when transcription is complete.
+- [ ] Make it optional to split the audio before transcribing, so we can compare transcription quality with and without splitting.
+- [ ] Explore using an LLM to format and clean up the outputs for printing.
+- [ ] Save the audio files in Google Cloud so we can serve them for download (if an event organizer chooses to do that).
-[x] I want to do some pseudocode and some refactoring to make this more maintainable [x] Make sure old imports from config.py now point to constants.py or logger.py [ ] I want to investigate other models or Whisper extensions that allow for time-stamping and diarization (i.e., speaker identification).
+- [ ] Investigate other models or Whisper extensions that allow for time-stamping and diarization (i.e., speaker identification).
 In particular, see [WhisperX](https://github.com/m-bain/whisperX).
 Also look at [pyannote](https://github.com/pyannote/pyannote-audio) (tutorial on pyannote diarization [here](https://lablab.ai/t/whisper-transcription-and-speaker-identification)).
-[ ] I want to investigate saving the audio files in Google Cloud so we can serve them for download if an event organizer chooses to do that.
-[ ] I want to implement an outgoing API endpoint here to ping a Vercel webhook when transcription is complete.

 ## How to use